dashaun/enhancing-software-design-with-spring-modulith/docs/markdown/4-impact.md

 ```text
 spring boot new modulith-demo modulith
 ```
-> I'll have the Modulith, please.
+> I'll have the Modulith, please